 Not long after the Dutch fled from Taiwan, the island’s first Confucian temple was constructed in Tainan.
 Like Anping Fort, this temple still stands today, just a block away from the city’s Literature Museum.

-Completed in 1665, this 17th century temple is absolutely picturesque.
-The structure’s quintessential Chinese architecture, complete metallic rooftop dragons and clay shingles, glistens in the sunlight.
+Completed in 1665, this 17th-century temple is absolutely picturesque.
+The structure’s quintessential Chinese architecture, complete metallic rooftop dragons, and clay shingles glisten in the sunlight.
 Inside, you’ll witness equally wonderful sights and craftsmanship.

-This relaxing attraction is an ideal getaway spot, especially if you find yourself visiting Tainan on a summer day.
-If you do decide to visit, be sure to take note of the entrance fee before entering the temple.
+This relaxing attraction is an ideal getaway spot, especially if you visit Tainan on a summer day.
+If you decide to visit, be sure to note the entrance fee before entering the temple.

 6. Garden Night Market